Kington / Newent Reporter Newspaper 08 08 1914

 Ernest CHADD, of Newtown, gave similar evidence as did Edgar JONES of Homend street, Ledbury.

 Jones, in cross-examination, denied that he told Supt.
 WILLIAMS that WATKINS had been catching pigeons.
 He had put a private ring on a bird that came to his pen.
-The Bench, after long consideration, bound defendant over to be of good behaviour for six months, and to pay towards the costs.

 There was another summons against WATKINS for willfully taking a pigeon, the property of J BIGGS, on Hednesford on July 24, and after the adjournment for lunch Mr MILLICHIP said he would withdraw the second case.